Federal Drug Trafficking and Conspiracy Lawyer

 Beyond being often unfair, drug trafficking conspiracy charges can be difficult to understand because the individual facing the charges can be charged with, and held responsible for, engaging in conduct with dozens of other people he has never met or even know exist.

-Essentially, what the government does is consolidate a number of individual cases through some questionable agreements or “overt acts” into a single indictment.
+Essentially, the government consolidates a number of individual cases through questionable agreements or “overt acts” into a single indictment.
 This tactic can not only be used as leverage to develop “snitch” information but to coerce guilty pleas in order to make year-end conviction statistics seem more impressive than they actually are.

 Forcing Cooperation and Snitches

 97% of all federal drug offenders plead guilty in drug trafficking conspiracy cases, too often coerced by prosecutorial threats and demands for cooperation.
-Many times the information derived from the legally permissible coercion is unreliable and sometimes demonstrably false.
+The information derived from legally permissible coercion is often unreliable and sometimes demonstrably false.

-The tragedy in these kinds of cases is that innocent or very low level people are frequently ensnared in the wide conspiracy net cast by the government.
-Given the potential for gathering information from individuals fearful of lengthy federal prison time, prosecutors tend to more inclusive when asking grand juries to indict individuals connected to a drug trafficking enterprise.
-They will often seek to indict low level actors, or tangentially involved family members, who they know they can push for cooperation, beginning the crumbling of the defense for all involved in the conspiracy.
+The tragedy in these kinds of cases is that innocent or very low-level people are frequently ensnared in the wide conspiracy net cast by the government.
+Given the potential for gathering information from individuals fearful of lengthy federal prison time, prosecutors tend to be more inclusive when asking grand juries to indict individuals connected to a drug trafficking enterprise.
+They will often seek to indict low-level actors, or tangentially involved family members, who they know they can push for cooperation, beginning the crumbling of the defense for all involved in the conspiracy.

-It is within this context that federal prosecutors hone their prosecutorial skills, motived by ambition to move up the professional success ladder.
+In this context, federal prosecutors hone their prosecutorial skills, motivated by an ambition to move up the professional success ladder.

 The Numbers Do Not Lie